Call now – open 24/7

 As you wait for the police to arrive, try to avoid small talk with the other driver as much as possible.

 It’s important that you avoid speaking out of anger.
 Anything you say could impact the situation in the future.
-Instead, use the time you spend waiting for the police to gather information.
+Instead, use the time you spend waiting for the police to come to the scene to gather information.

 For example, you’ll need the other driver’s: